-This report is intended to provide information about the Cincinnati Health Department's Childhood Lead Poisoning Prevention Program to the public and local policy makers.
+This report is intended to provide background and data from the Cincinnati Health Department's Childhood Lead Poisoning Prevention Program (CLPPP) to the public and local policymakers.
 The purpose is to provide information about lead in Cincinnati, why it is a hazard, who is affected, and what the Cincinnati Health Department (CHD) is doing to protect the health and safety of the community.
-This document is published annually with the most up to date information and research from in the field of lead poisoning prevention.
+This document is published annually with the most up-to-date information and research in the field of lead poisoning prevention.